Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion Models for Trustworthy Data Synthesis

 \section{Diffusion Models for Trustworthy Data Synthesis}

-Trustworthy data synthesis encompasses two key aspects: \textit{privacy-preserving data synthesis} and \textit{fairness-preserving data synthesis}.
-The former aims to use diffusion models to generate synthetic tabular data that protects privacy in sensitive datasets (e.g., healthcare, finance) while preserving data utility.
-For privacy-preserving data synthesis task, we further define \textit{cross-silo tabular synthesis problem} and \textit{federated learning based tabular synthesis problem} as follows, respectively. \begin{problem}[Cross-Silo Tabular Synthesis] Consider there are $L$ distinct parties $\{P_{1},...,P_{L}\}$, each party stores a subset of features $\mathbf{X}_{l} \in \mathbb{R}^{N\times D_{l}}$ with $D_{l}$ the number of features stored at party $P_{l}$.
+Trustworthy data synthesis asks whether synthetic tables can be released and used without exposing individuals, reinforcing group bias, or reproducing training records.
+We begin with privacy-preserving synthesis.
+Two deployment settings are formalized below: cross-silo tabular synthesis, where different parties hold different feature subsets of the same records and want to synthesize a complete table without exposing raw feature values (Problem~\ref{prob:CrossSiloTabularSynthesis}), and federated tabular synthesis, where clients hold different records and collaboratively train a generator without centralizing local data (Problem~\ref{prob:FederatedTabularSynthesis}).
+We also discuss centralized differential privacy, where data are held by one curator but each record's influence on the learned generator must be bounded.
+We then review fairness-preserving synthesis (Problem~\ref{prob:FairnessPreservingSynthesis}) and memorization auditing.
+The reviewed methods are diffusion-based because dedicated flow-matching methods for privacy-preserving, fairness-aware, or memorization-aware tabular synthesis have not yet formed a comparable literature.
+Recent tabular flow-matching generators may report empirical disclosure-risk metrics in generic synthesis settings, but they do not yet provide explicit threat models, formal privacy mechanisms, fairness interventions, or memorization-mitigation protocols for trustworthy data release.
+We summarize representative methods in Table~\ref{SummaryTrustDataSythesis}. \begin{problem}[Cross-Silo Tabular Synthesis] Consider there are $L$ distinct parties $\{P_{1},...,P_{L}\}$, each party stores a subset of features $\mathbf{X}_{l} \in \mathbb{R}^{N\times D_{l}}$ with $D_{l}$ the number of features stored at party $P_{l}$.
 Altogether, we have $\mathbf{X}=\mathbf{X}_{1}||\mathbf{X}_{2}||...||\mathbf{X}_{L}$ (``$||$" means column-wise concatenation) and $\mathbf{X} \in \mathbb{R}^{N\times D}$ with $D=\sum_{l=1}^{L}D_{l}$.
 The goal of cross-silo tabular synthesis is to generate a synthetic dataset $\tilde{\mathbf{X}}=\tilde{\mathbf{X}}_{1}||\tilde{\mathbf{X}}_{2}||...||\tilde{\mathbf{X}}_{L}$ that are distributionally similar to the original dataset $\mathbf{X}$ while maintaining the private information of the actual values. \end{problem}

 \begin{problem}[Federated Tabular Synthesis] Consider there are $M$ distinct clients $\{Q_{1},...,Q_{M}\}$, each client stores a subset of samples $\mathbf{X}_{m} \in \mathbb{R}^{N_{m}\times D}$ with $N_{m}$ the number of samples stored at client $Q_{m}$.
 Altogether, we have $\mathbf{X} = \mathbf{X}_{1} \oplus \mathbf{X}_{2} \oplus \dots \oplus \mathbf{X}_{M}$ (``$\oplus$" denotes row-wise concatenation), and $\mathbf{X} \in \mathbb{R}^{N\times D}$ with with $N=\sum_{m=1}^{M}N_{m}$.
 The goal of federated learning based tabular synthesis is to generate a synthetic dataset $\tilde{\mathbf{X}}=\tilde{\mathbf{X}}_{1}\oplus\tilde{\mathbf{X}}_{2}\oplus...\oplus\tilde{\mathbf{X}}_{M}$ that are distributionally similar to the original dataset $\mathbf{X}$ while maintaining the private information of the actual values. \end{problem}